top of page

 -

 What is a telemedicine video chat visit?Telemedicine is a convenient form of healthcare able to be performed via live streaming video chat sessions.
 It operates kind of like how FaceTime, Zoom, or Skype works.
-You and your healthcare provider will meet by using a computer, phone, or other electronic device with video capability.
+You and your healthcare provider will meet via a computer, phone, or other electronic device with video/audio capability.
 That way, you can complete your visit at home, bringing your healthcare directly into your living room!

 -